 - Manage Assets.
 The issue here is how your team will manage the various artifacts, including code, which they use and create while building a solution.
 Sadly we’ve found that some teams still struggle with basic configuration management control.
 Although they may have their source code under fairly sophisticated control other artifacts such as supporting documentation often aren’t.

 - Document.
 Supporting documentation, such as user guides and system overviews, are part of the overall solution that the team is working on.
-The DAD framework leverages strategies from Agile Modeling to address this process factor.
+The DA toolkit leverages strategies from Agile Modeling to address this process factor.
 Your team may choose to leave such documentation to the end of the lifecycle or to write documentation throughout the lifecycle.

 - Maintain Traceability.
 Traceability from requirements through your design to your code to your tests, or a subset thereof, may be required by your team.
 This is common for some, but not all, regulations.
 Traceability is often perceived as critical to enable impact analysis, although in practice this is questionable as manually maintained traceability matrices are rarely kept up to date.